Tine-m/docker-ci-intro/deck/DockerMySQL.md

-# Exercise 1: Running MySQL in a Docker Container
+# Exercise 1: Run MySQL in a Docker Container

 This exercise will make you run MySQL in a Docker Container on your local developer computer.